 How to Securely Erase System Data

-Cleaning this folder, which becomes essential on your macOS during use, can be done automatically or manually.
-The manual way takes the most time, as it requires file analysis, but all methods help you to know how to remove it from mac and release some unnecessary data that will make your MacBook more free space.
-By having more free space, macOS will perform better and be able to run faster and more efficiently.
+Cleaning this folder, which becomes essential in your macOS during use, can be done automatically or manually.
+The manual method takes more time as it requires analyzing the files, but all methods help you know how to remove it from the Mac and free up some unnecessary data that will give your MacBook more free space.
+With more free space, macOS will perform better and can operate more quickly and efficiently.

 Manual removal on macOS